riscv-admin/perf-modeling/CHARTER.md

 These performance modelling and simulation tools serve as the foundation for predicting the impact of workloads, micro-architectural changes, and compiler improvements.
-Side-by-side with functional simulation (i.e., "fast-model" implemented in QEmu) and the reference model (i.e., SAIL), this covers the entire lifecycle of RISC-V development.
+Side-by-side with functional simulation (i.e., "fast-model" implemented in QEMU) and the reference model (i.e., SAIL), this covers the entire lifecycle of RISC-V development.

 The Performance Modelling SIG covers the following activities: